New Zealand Professional Boxing Association: History

-The Body was founded as South Pacific Boxing Association, with the name changed to New Zealand Professional Boxing Association inc in 1984 at their AGM.
+The body was founded as South Pacific Boxing Association, with the name changed to New Zealand Professional Boxing Association Inc. in 1984 at its AGM.
 The new name was greeted and accepted by the World Bodies and Commonwealth Boxing Council.

-In 2006, NZPBA had their first female national champion with Daniella Smith defeating Sue Glassey for the Super Welterweight title.
-Smith is New Zealand's second professional National Champion.
+In 2006, NZPBA had its first female national champion with Daniella Smith defeating Sue Glassey for the super welterweight title.
+Smith is New Zealand's second professional national champion.

 In April 2016, NZPBA sanctioned New Zealand's first major world title fight (from one of the four major sanctioning bodies) for the WBC female middleweight title with Kali Reis defeating Maricela Cornejo by split decision.
 The fight night also featured two of New Zealand's first WBC Silver title fights with Melissa St. Vil defeating Baby Nansen and Ronica Jeffrey defeating Gentiane Lupi.
 On the same night, NZPBA had New Zealand's first female professional boxing referee, with Shelley Ashton officiating Nailini Helu vs. Kirsty Lupeamanu.

 Controversy

-Former NZPBA President Lance Revill, is well known to stating his opinion to New Zealand's local media, causing major scrutiny to the association.
-Most recently, his comments were more directed at Joseph Parker.
-Since the beginning of Parker's career, Revill has made regular comments about Parker including when he turned pro, Parker's promoters only being interested in money, Parker being too hyped up and his belief that Parker didn't win his world title fight in December 2016.
-In February 2017, it was announced that due to the backlash of his comments against Parker, Revill resigned as president of NZPBA.
-Vise President John Conway was named interim President.
+Former NZPBA President Lance Revill is known for sharing his opinions with New Zealand's local media, causing major scrutiny to the association.
+He drew particular attention for his comments directed at Joseph Parker.
+Since the beginning of Parker's career, Revill has made regular comments about Parker, including when he turned pro, alleging that Parker's promoters were only interested in money, that Parker was too hyped up and that Parker didn't win his world title fight in December 2016.
+In February 2017, it was announced that due to backlash against his comments against Parker, Revill resigned as president of NZPBA.
+Vice President John Conway was named interim president.

-In 2018, NZPBA officiated a corporate boxing event in Christchurch in November where first time corporate boxer Kain Parsons, was knocked unconscious.
-Kain Parsons was taken to Christchurch Hospital's intensive care unit, however, Parsons died four days later after the event.
-Vise President of the organisation at time Kevin Pyne was the referee of the fight.
+In 2018, NZPBA officiated a corporate boxing event in Christchurch in November where first-time corporate boxer Kain Parsons was knocked unconscious.
+Kain Parsons was taken to Christchurch Hospital's intensive care unit, but he died four days later after the event.
+The vice president of the organisation at the time, Kevin Pyne, was the referee of the fight.
 Former NZPBA President Lance Revill stated that he believed the fight should have been stopped earlier.
 In 2019, Kevin Pyne was elected president of NZPBA, despite being the referee of the fight.